The Best Iced Coffee in London

 Timberyard | Seven Dials

-Rounding off our rundown of the best iced coffee in London is Timberyard, a café masquerading as an office where they take coffee very seriously.
+Rounding off our rundown of iced coffee is Timberyard, a café masquerading as a co-working space where they take coffee very seriously.
 Working with a number of single origin roasts, they’ll add ice to anything on their menu – but the ones to try are the oatmilk infused latte, or the cold brew with sparkling water and lemon.
 Oh, and they all come with a stripy straw.
 Which is nice.